What’s the Difference Between Telematics and Vehicle Tracking?

 Vehicle tracking services alone, however, only offer a partial picture.
 This is where telematics comes in.
 A key factor that separates telematics from simpler vehicle tracking solutions is the amount of data and reporting tools you have available.

 Telematics software can also integrate directly with reporting tools.
-This helps you much more easily calculate fuel usage, driving hours and expenses claims, to name but a few.
-With information displayed in easy-to-use dashboards, this means you have a complete picture of everything your fleet is doing at your fingertips.
+This helps you easily calculate fuel usage, driving hours and expenses claims, to name but a few.
+With information displayed in easy-to-use dashboards, you have a complete picture of everything your fleet is doing at your fingertips.

 The benefits of going beyond vehicle tracking